 #17 See One of the Most Instagram-Worthy Sites in Seneca Falls

 A bronze sculpture of three famous women sits in front of the picturesque Knitting Mill Factory.
-The statue, entitled “When Anthony met Stanton”, was made by sculptor Ted Auburn and captures the moment when Elizabeth Cady Stanton and Susan B. Anthony were introduced by Amelia Bloomer on the streets of Seneca Falls.
+The statue, entitled “When Anthony Met Stanton,” was made by sculptor Ted Auburn and captured the moment when Elizabeth Cady Stanton and Susan B. Amelia Bloomer introduced Anthony on the streets of Seneca Falls.
 The three women would go on to become the founders of the Women’s Rights Movement.

 #18 Blow Your Own Glass Piece

-Hands-On Glass is where the artist who began hands-on glassblowing experiences in Corning, New York began over two decades ago.
+Hands-On Glass is where the artist who started hands-on glassblowing experiences in Corning, New York, began over two decades ago.
 There are several projects you can participate in creating start to finish and cherish the memory forever.
-I attended a glass pumpkin activity and created a beautiful purple/green/black streaked glass paperweight piece.
+I attended a glass pumpkin activity and created a beautiful purple/green/black-streaked glass paperweight piece.
 It was interesting to take part in and to watch the master glassblowers do their part.
-Hands-On Glass also sell items made by local studio artists if you choose not to make your own.
+Hands-On Glass also sells items made by local studio artists if you choose not to make your own.

 #19 Sleep in a Historic Mini White House

 Located in Mt.
 Morris, the Allegiance Bed & Breakfast lets you sleep in a mini-White House.
 This beautiful and historic 1838 property pays homage to the Victorian era in its unique and traditional furnishings and is the epitome of hospitality.
 The room I stayed in was gorgeous, primarily red, with black and white toile linens and curtains and very elegantly decorated.
 A delicious breakfast, including an egg dish, fruit, yogurt, bacon, coffee, soda, and juice, was included in my stay.
 B&B owners Karen and Ray were friendly and helpful, maintaining just the right amount of interaction between guests and innkeepers.